carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 >
 > d) Hard core, extended core and shell.
 > > ## Solution
 > >a.
-As it was said before, PPanGGOLiN partitionates a pangenome into persistent-, shell- and, cloud-gene families.
+As it was said before, PPanGGOLiN partitions a pangenome into persistent-, shell- and, cloud-gene families.
 > {: .solution}
 {: .challenge}